Incumbent expected to win Kazakh presidential election

-The national elections commission said about 39% of the electorate had voted by midday (0600 GMT).
+The national elections commission said voter turnout averaged 69% in 10 of the country’s 15 regions by the time polls closed.

 Kazakhstan has taken in hundreds of thousands of Russians who fled after President Vladimir Putin issued a conscription order in September.